lorfrances/wickSE/README.md

 # wickSE
-These 3 files were developed for use in the Surface Evolver (https://kenbrakke.com/evolver/evolver.html) for 3-D numerical simulations of the capillary surface and pressure in evaporating wick structures.
+These 3 files were developed for use in the Surface Evolver (SE) (https://kenbrakke.com/evolver/evolver.html) for 3-D numerical simulations of the capillary surface and pressure in evaporating wick structures.
 Results from these simulations have been published:
 > L. Franceschetti, Y. Kameya, M. Kaviany, "3D-printed, ceramic porous metasurface wick: hexagonal-prism unit-cell capillary evaporator," _Int.
 J. of Heat and Mass Transfer_, **246, 127041,** 2025.

 If you use these codes in your work, please cite the above publication.